Newcastle City Baths

 The Newcastle City Baths is a swimming and sports facility located in Newcastle upon Tyne, England.
-It is a Grade II listed building.
+It is a Grade II listed building, with a Victorian-style Turkish baths.

 History

 The building was designed by Nicholas & Dixon-Spain and opened in 1927 as a part of a development which also included the adjacent Newcastle City Hall.
 The city baths formed the west side of the complex and, like the city hall, the design involved a tall portico with central Doric order columns between flanking antae with five square windows above.

 In November 2012, Newcastle City Council announced that, as part of a wider cost-cutting process, the future of the City Hall and the adjacent City Baths was under review, with a number of options being considered including closure or handing over the venue to an external operator.

 In April 2016 it was announced that the Fusion Lifestyle, a leisure charity, had taken over management of the venue and work commenced on a restoration programme at a cost of £7.5 million, which involved converting the main swimming pool into a gym area while a second, smaller pool, was retained for swimming.
 The gym and swimming pool re-opened to the public in January 2020.